 Faculty members who transitioned from University Libraries into the College of Arts and Sciences will be evaluated based on expectations outlined in departmental and college guidelines.
 However, candidates who originally had appointments in the University Libraries may have unique records of accomplishments that draw on their areas of expertise.
-Faculty who have moved from University Libraries have the option to include an annual statement summarizing library and information disciplinerelated work with their other annual evaluation materials.
 As appropriate, annual appointment letters should indicate any ways in which their assigned areas of responsibility differ from the departmental norm.
 For example, if part of their teaching responsibilities include providing instruction to students on how to conduct library-based research, this should be described in the appointment letter.
 Similarly, if part of their service responsibilities may include providing guidance to faculty on data management, the use of altmetrics, then this should be indicated in the appointment letter.
 Promotion reviews would then factor in the information that is provided in the annual appointment letters.
-When selecting external review letter writers for faculty transitioning from university libraries, it is acceptable to include letters from tenured faculty librarians at other universities (assuming all university criteria for the selection of external review letters are met).

-7.5.3 Reviewing Faculty Appointed at the Higher Education Center at McAllen
+7.5.3 Reviewing Faculty Appointed at the Higher Education Center at McAllen fewer service opportunities, less support resources for teaching, etc.) As appropriate, departments guidelines must specify how faculty members at McAllen will be evaluated.

-Faculty at the Higher Education Center at McAllen (HECM) will be reviewed by the P&T committee of their academic department at the College Station campus.
-Candidates from HECM should not be disadvantaged in the review process by unique contextual factors that are beyond their control (e.g., lower enrollments, fewer service opportunities, less support resources for teaching, etc.) As appropriate, departments guidelines must specify how faculty members at McAllen will be evaluated.
+Faculty at the McAllen campus will be reviewed by the P&T committee of their academic department at the College Station campus.
+Candidates from the McAllen campus should not be disadvantaged in the review process by unique contextual factors that are beyond their control (e.g., lower enrollments,